Qscan Group inclusive of all business units, have a commitment to be the premier radiology specialist provider for its Patients and Referrers.

 These health professionals and their Responsible Persons are able to access these web-based portals with a unique provider number, subject to the health professional agreeing to comply with terms and conditions relating to access, privacy and confidentiality and ensuring that their Responsible Persons comply with these terms and conditions.
 By agreeing to these terms and conditions, the health professional confirms that the health professional will, and will ensure that their Responsible Persons will, only access information that is required for the health professional to provide a medical service to the health professional’s patients (and not the information of other Qscan patients stored in the portals) and that the information will not otherwise be used, knowingly shared or disclosed for any other purpose.

 Our systems track, record and store all access activities on every patient file.
 Qscan frequently monitors the use of this service and takes all reasonable steps to ensure that the system is being used appropriately for its intended purpose.

 If you are unhappy with our response, you can contact the Office of the Australian Information Commissioner (Privacy Commissioner) on the telephone contact number below, or through their website.

 Office of the Australian Information Commissioner: www.privacy.gov.au/complaints

-Individuals are welcome to ask any questions regarding privacy and the way Qscan manages personal information, complain about the handling of your own information or request access to your personal information.
+Individuals are welcome to ask any questions regarding privacy and the way that Qscan Group manages personal information.

-The contact details for the Privacy Officer are:
+The contact details for the Human Resources Manager are: